Books On My Desk: Walker Evans, Walker Evans (again), Altered Landscapes, and James Fee

 And I remember thinking, dumbfounded, my god, I have four days.

-A couple of years later I wrote Fee, telling him of my admiration for his work (in this and other books) and telling him that I purchased a few of his prints , and telling him some version of the story I have just shared.
+A couple of years later I wrote Fee, telling him of my admiration for his work (in this and other books) and telling him that I purchased a few of his prints, and telling him some version of the story I have just shared.
 I just wanted to let him know.
 He invited me up for lunch but I was busy with travel and other obligations just then and I delayed taking him up on his offer.
 A few months later I learned that he had died of cancer.

 His work is a little bit forgotten now.
 His projects look very different from each other—the general advice on what to do to be commercially (and, nowadays, curatorially) successful is to do something and then do it again and again and again—but each project is imbued with a sense of deep feeling and exploration, with real photographic-ness that is, oddly, absent in so much photographic work.

-This book, well timed as it was in its appearance in my life, has in some way set an example to me, has motivated me to keep working even when it would be so much easier to not work.
+This book, well timed as it was in its appearance in my life, has in some way set an example to me, and has motivated me to keep working even when it would be so much easier to not work.
 I’ve got four days, I do, and I hope to make the most of them.

 Leave a Reply